bleemb/vuln-ec2-demo/README.md

 - Discuss the AWS metadata service, and the role it plays.
 - Discuss Server Side Request Forgery (SSRF).
 - Deploy a vulnerable ec2 instance, and use this technique to extract AWS access keys.
-- Enumerate permissions and find s3 bucket.
+- Enumerate permissions and exfiltrate data from the account.
 - Patch the vulnerable infrastructure, demonstrating that the previous exploit is no longer possible.